Blue Island Illinois Area Pet Dental Care for Cats and Dogs

 Dog and cat dental cleanings are just like human dental cleanings, with a couple of exceptions.
 People don’t usually bite their dentists and we tend to listen better when told to keep our mouth open!

 In order to properly clean your pet’s teeth, anesthesia is administered.
 Once this is completed, our veterinarians will then begin the process of removing harmful plaque and tarter from the teeth that causes bad breath and may lead to more serious problems.
+We can also provide digital dental radiographs to keep track of your pet's dental health.

 What Benefits Does Pet Dental Care Have?